picodata/picodata/CONTRIBUTING.md

 poetry run pytest -n 20
 ```

+#### Running tests without rebuilding the binary

+By default pytest in the beginning of the test run invokes cargo build
+to ensure the binary is fresh with all recent changes.
+This may not be
+convenient for your workflow and result in extra unnecessary rebuilds.
+Moreover there can be situations when you want to build binary with
+custom options and proxying all cargo args through pytest doesnt really
+make sense.

+For our CI and people who want to avoid builds through pytest there is
+special handling of `CI` environment variable.
+When it is passed pytest
+will not invoke `cargo build`.
+You can use this form: `CI=1 pytest ...`

 #### Debugging tests

 There are a few tricks that help in debugging python tests.